Revathi-Gangadaran/Coffee_Sales/README.md

 ## Data Cleaning & transformation:
 Data cleaning and transformation were performed using Power Query Editor.
 The steps included:
-1. Loading Data: Importing data from the coffee_shop.xlsx file.
+1. Loading Data: Importing data from the coffeeOrdersData.xlsx file.
 2. Handling Missing Values: Identifying and filling in or removing missing data.
 3. Correcting Data Types: Ensuring that numerical columns are set to the correct data type and dates are recognized correctly.
 4. Merging Data: Merging Orders, Products, and Customers sheets to create a comprehensive dataset for analysis.